geocolumbus/openai-gpt4-generated-tic-tac-toe/README.md

 ### Output from GPTE

-Then I ran [gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) and here is the output.
+Then I ran the `gpte` command and here is the output.

 ```
 ❯ gpte tictactoe